YanCheng-go/easyearth/paper/paper.md

 # Implementation and Architecture
 `EasyEarth` contains two major components, a server-side Flask application and a QGIS plugin GUI (\autoref{fig:architecture}).

 The server-side Flask application is deployable via Docker (preferred for scalability) or via local execution without Docker.
 It handles model inference and request routing.
-The interactive model execution is powered by the QGIS plugin GUI, an environment that is already familiarized by geospatial researchers and practitioners.
+The interactive model execution is powered by the QGIS plugin GUI, an environment that is already familiar to geospatial researchers and practitioners.
 The plugin (\autoref{fig:output}) orchestrates a workflow that includes selecting imagery, choosing pre-trained models such as SAM [@kirillov2023segany] or forest canopy models [@veitchmichaelis2024oamtcd], drawing point or box prompts on the map or entering text prompts, submitting inference requests, and visualizing, editing, or storing results.

 The GitHub repository of `EasyEarth` contains extensive documentation covering installation, API usage, developer contributions, and troubleshooting.